 About QAD – The Effective Enterprise

-QAD Inc. (Nasdaq: QADA) (Nasdaq: QADB) is a leading provider of flexible, cloud-based enterprise software and services for global manufacturing companies.
-QAD Cloud ERP for manufacturing supports operational requirements in the areas of financials, customer management, supply chain, manufacturing, service and support, analytics, business process management and integration.
-QAD's portfolio includes related solutions for quality management software, supply chain management software, transportation and global trade management software and B2B interoperability.
+QAD Inc. (NASDAQ: QADA) (NASDAQ: QADB) is a leading provider of flexible, cloud-based enterprise software and services for global manufacturing companies.
+QAD Adaptive ERP for manufacturing supports operational requirements in the areas of financials, customer management, supply chain, manufacturing, service and support, analytics, business process management and integration.
+QAD's Adaptive Applications portfolio includes related solutions for quality management software, supply chain management software, transportation management software and B2B interoperability.
 Since 1979, QAD solutions have enabled customers in the automotive, consumer products, food and beverage, high tech, industrial manufacturing and life sciences industries to better align operations with their strategic goals to become Effective Enterprises.

 To learn more, visit www.qad.com or call +1 805-566-6000.

 "QAD" is a registered trademark of QAD Inc. All other products or company names herein may be trademarks of their respective owners.